The Mechanics of Silent Infection

 Organizations and individuals can implement several strategies to protect against drive-by downloads:

 Keep Systems Updated: Maintaining current security patches for browsers, plugins, and operating systems eliminates the vulnerabilities that drive-by downloads exploit.
-According to the Ponemon Institute, organizations with mature patch management programs experienced 81% fewer successful drive-by download attacks compared to those with irregular patching schedules.
+Organizations with mature patch management programs experience fewer successful drive-by download attacks compared to those with irregular patching schedules.

 Implement Browser Isolation: Browser isolation technology runs web browsing activity in a secure, isolated environment separate from the endpoint device.
-Gartner research found that organizations implementing browser isolation reduced successful drive-by downloads by 93% compared to traditional security approaches.
+Organizations implementing browser isolation reduce successful drive-by downloads compared to traditional security approaches.

 Deploy Content Disarm and Reconstruction (CDR): CDR technology rebuilds web content into known-safe formats before delivery to users, eliminating potentially malicious elements.
-According to Forrester Research, organizations using CDR technology experienced 85% fewer drive-by download infections.
+Organizations using CDR technology typically experience fewer drive-by download infections.

 Utilize Ad Blockers and Script Controls: Tools that block advertisements and control script execution can prevent many drive-by download attacks from executing.
-A Princeton University study found that using ad blockers reduced drive-by download risk by approximately 63% during normal web browsing.
+Research has found that using ad blockers reduces drive-by download risk during normal web browsing.

 The Shifting Tactics